arangodb/docs/3.6/programs-arangod-log.md

 When set to `true`, this option will make the ArangoDB logger print a single character with the server's role into each logged message.
 The roles are:

-- U: undefined/unclear (used at startup)
+- U: Undefined / unclear (used at startup)
-- S: single server
+- S: Single server
 - C: Coordinator
-- P: DB-Server (primary)
+- P: Primary / DB-Server
 - A: Agent

 The default value for this option is `false`, so no roles will be logged.